lightning-music/liblightning/README.md

 Build
 -----

-**Note** There are helper scripts for installing some of these dependencies from source in the lightning/engine repo.
-These scripts are named `install-*.sh`.
+**Note** There are helper scripts named `install-*.sh` for installing some of the dependencies, the rest should be available in your distro's package manager.

 Prerequisites: